vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 - It is possible to check the time of the next liquidation trade attempt in any market via the API. (<a name="0012-POSR-015" href="#0012-POSR-015">0012-POSR-015</a>)

+### Network Profit and Loss

+- Given the network starts with no position and does not dispose any of it's position during the scenario: (<a name="0012-POSR-016" href="#0012-POSR-016">0012-POSR-016</a>)
+    - The mark price moves to `100`, the network liquidates a distressed party with a long position of `1`.
+The network should report a position of `1` and a realised and unrealised pnl of `0` and `0` respectively.
+    - The mark price moves to `120`, the network liquidates a distressed party with a short position of `-1`.
+The network should report a position of `-1` and a realised and unrealised pnl of `20` and `0` respectively.
+    - The mark price moves to `60`.
+The network should report a position of `-1` and a realised and unrealised pnl of `20` and `60` respectively.

+- Given the network starts with no position and does not dispose any of it's position during the scenario: (<a name="0012-POSR-017" href="#0012-POSR-017">0012-POSR-017</a>)
+    - The mark price moves to `100`, the network liquidates a distressed party with a long position of `1`.
+The network should report a position of `1` and a realised and unrealised pnl of `0` and `0` respectively.
+    - The mark price moves to `90`, the network liquidates a distressed party with a long position of `1` (AEP now equals `95`).
+The network should report a position of `2` and a realised and unrealised pnl of `0` and `-10` respectively.
+    - The mark price moves to `60`.
+The network should report a position of `2` and a realised and unrealised pnl of `0` and `-70` respectively.

 ## Summary

 Position resolution is the mechanism which deals with closing out distressed positions on a given market.
 It is instigated when one or more participant's margin account balance falls below their latest maintenance margin level.